Alpina B4

-Development and introduction
+First generation (F32/F33; 2014)

 Introduced at the 2013 Tokyo Motor Show, the B4 is based on the outgoing 435i.
 The N55 straight-six engine was modified by using twin-turbochargers, a 61 percent larger intercooler and a new crankshaft.
 The engine also utilized new pistons; all of these modifications allow the engine to generate 408 PS between 5,550 and 6,250 rpm and 443 lbft between 3,000 and 4,000 rpm.
 The engine is mated to a ZF 8HP70 "Touch tronic" paddle shift automatic transmission, with no manual transmission options available.
 The transmission was modified to provide better shift timing.
 There were options for either a rear-wheel-drive or all-wheel-drive drivetrain.
 The car has three driving modes "Comfort", "Sport" and "Sport +", which depend on the tweaking of the power delivered by the engine and suspension system settings according to the driving conditions.

 The suspension system is a carryover from the D3 but has a 40 percent higher work rate.
 The B4 has adjustable dampers that can be calibrated to provide a softer compression but firmer rebound.
 The suspension system also has new bushings and anti-rollbars.

 The car has a Brembo braking system with 370 mm front and 345 mm rear brake discs working in conjunction with four piston callipers at the front and two piston callipers at the rear.
 The callipers are painted in a shade called Alpina blue.
 The car also features special 20-inch Alpina classic multi-spoke wheels and Michelin Pilot super sport tires developed specially for the car.

 The car is identical to the 435i on the exterior but includes Alpina badging, front and rear lip spoilers and a new rear bumper.
 The B4 has an Akrapovič stainless steel exhaust system with quad exhaust pipes.
 The B4 comes in four different colours: Classic Alpina Blue, Classic Alpina Green, Sapphire Black and Mineral White with optional Alpina pinstripes, it is also available in any of the colours offered by BMW Individual.

 The interior has Lavalina leather upholstery, which can be tailored to customer specifications, and sports adjustable seats, a hand-stitched steering wheel and new door sills.
 The car retains the iDrive system from the donor car but has new Alpina gauges and Alpina badging on the steering wheel, headrests and floor mats.